-Cloning cartridge batch or cartridge development group will copy all primary/essential information, designed to save you time on data entry.
+Cloning cartridge recipe or cartridge development group will copy all primary/essential information, designed to save you time on data entry.
 However it will not carry across detailed data such as individual velocities and images.
-This is intentional and done so for safety reasons, to avoid confusion.
-That is, clone is designed to assist you with deriving new load recipes (e.g. Working-up) from old ones, but not to make an exact copy where it is unclear what was tested/shot and what was copied.
+This is intentional to avoid confusion.
+That is, clone is designed to assist you with deriving new load recipes (e.g. working-up) from old ones, but not to make an exact copy where it is unclear what was tested/shot and what was copied.

-This feature will enable you to clone a batch within the same Cartridge Development Group.
+This feature will enable you to clone a recipe within the same Cartridge Development Group.

 The Clone (copy) button is a convenience method to save time on data entry.
-By clicking on the Clone (copy) button, the application will copy an existing batch and create a similar new batch with automatically generated name.
+By clicking on the Clone (copy) button, the application will copy an existing recipe and create a similar new recipe with automatically generated name.

-After cloning a batch, you will notice that the batch name field in the new batch has changed background colour to red.
+After cloning a recipe, you will notice that the new recipe name field has changed background colour to red.
 This is done intentionally and is meant act as a reminder to update batch name to something that makes sense to you.

-Note that only essential data is copied into a new batch.
+Note that only essential data is copied into a new recipe.
 This is done for safety reasons to avoid confusion between different performance data.

 Copying Cartridge Development group

 Similar to other data replication features above, it’s possible to copy an entire cartridge development group.

 After clicking the clone button, you will notice a newly created group with the same data and similar name.